On Hypothesis Testing Against Independence with Multiple Decision Centers: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper considers a distributed hypothesis testing problem in a one-observer, two-decision center setup.
-The type-II error exponents region is derived for testing against independence when communication from the observer to the decision centers takes place over a common and two individual noise-free bit pipes.
-The type-II error exponents region is also derived for testing against conditional independence when there is only a single noise-free bit pipe and the additional observation at the first decision center is less noisy than the observation at the other decision center.
-An achievable type-II error exponents region is finally derived for the problem of testing against conditional independence when communication takes place over a discrete memoryless broadcast channel.
+This paper considers a distributed binary hypothesis testing problem in a one-observer, two-decision center setup.
+Achievable error exponents are presented for \emph{testing against conditional independence} when communication from the observer to the centers is over one common and two individual noise-free bit-pipes and when communication is over a BC.
+To this end, we presented coding and testing schemes where: \begin{itemize} \item all terminals split their observations into many subblocks; \item transmitter and receivers apply a Gray-Wyner coordination code with side-information \cite{Shayevitz} or hybrid joint source-channel coding with side-information for a BC; \item the receivers apply a Neyman-Pearson test to the i.i.d. subblocks of side-information and reconstructed source sequences. \end{itemize} Similarly to \cite{Wagner, Gunduz}, in the above approach, the ``multi-letter" decision over subblocks avoids introducing a competing error exponent due to the binning or the channel decoding procedure.

-The coding scheme achieving the described type-II error exponents in the last two scenarios applies the following approach: \begin{itemize} \item all terminals split their observations into many subblocks; \item the transmitter encodes using Heegard-Berger compression with binning or using hybrid joint source-channel coding; \item the receiver applies a Neyman-Pearson test over the multiple subblocks of channel and source observations. \end{itemize} In above approach, the ``multi-letter" decision over subblocks avoids introducing a competing error exponent due to the binning or the channel decoding procedure.
-Closely related schemes were also proposed in \cite{Wagner} and \cite{Gunduz} for noise-free or noisy multi-access channels.
-The analysis introduced here is easily adapted to any desired joint source-channel coding scheme that is based on random coding arguments.
+The derived type-II error exponents are optimal when \emph{testing against independence} over a common and two individual noise-free bit pipes, and when \emph{testing against conditional independence} over a single noise-free bit pipe if some of the receiver side-informations are less noisy.
+An explicit characterization of this latter optimal error exponent is given for a Gaussian example.
+This characterization clearly reveals a tradeoff between the error exponents achieved at the two decision centers.